AdrianaCucu/starcraft-optimiser/README.md

 java StarcraftOptimiser <goal>

-Some examples of how <goal> should look are:
+Some examples of how the goal should look are:
 - "6 marines"
 - "6 marines, 1 hellion, 9 medivacs"